BC RIA Framework · Effective January 1, 2027

 Built around the Council's standards.

-Six core modules mapped to the Insurance Council of BC's three core competency areas: Knowledge of Insurance, Technical Abilities, and Business Skills.
+Six core modules cover the regulatory and conduct foundation, mapped to the Insurance Council's three competency areas: Knowledge of Insurance, Technical Abilities, and Business Skills.
+On top of that, every learner takes the product modules relevant to what their business offers, plus the industry module for their environment.

 6